Arrakark/craigslist_housing/README.md

 7. When you want a report, simply run **report_generator.py** on your local machine and look at **craigslist_rental_report.pdf** generated in the main directory

 ## How do I set this up to run if I don't have a server?
 If you don't have a server, that's ok.
-You just need to remember to run the script **scraper.py** regularely on your computer.
+You just need to remember to run the script **scraper.py** regularly on your computer.
 Set it up to run automatically somehow, and make sure your computer is on during that time.

 1. Clone repo on your your local machine
 2. Go to Craigslist housing, and set up a search query that includes a postal code location.
 3. Copy the URL from the search query and insert it on line 21 in **scraper.py**
-4. Run **scraper.py** regulately on your computer somehow; I suggest once a day
+4. Run **scraper.py** regularly on your computer somehow; I suggest once a day
 5. When you want a report, simply run **report_generator.py** on your local machine and look at **craigslist_rental_report.pdf** generated in the main directory

 ## Credits